All Episodes

 Just one more thing I want to do here.

-Glow of ad shows Democrats' dilemma.
+Glow of ads shows Democrats' dilemma.

-You can see this is Bob Carey.
+You can see, this is Bob Kerry.

-And there is throughout the news, throughout my stacks of stuff today, there are stories that show the frustration and the resignation on the part of the left that they're not going to be able to stop this guy.
+And there is, throughout the news, throughout my stacks of stuff today, there are stories that show the frustration and the resignation on the part of the left that they're not going to be able to stop this guy.

 He's just too nice.